Collaborative Developmental Scholarships

 Scholarships are awarded for periods of no longer than two or three months.

-Applications may be made throughout the year but should reach the Chairperson of the FEBS Fellowships Committee at least two months before the proposed starting date.
+Applications may be made throughout the year but should reach the Chairperson of the FEBS Fellowships Committee at least three months before the proposed starting date.

 In order to be eligible to apply for a Scholarship, applicants need to be members of a FEBS Constituent Society and engaged in a doctoral thesis in one of the FEBS countries stated above, and to be seeking to work in a laboratory in a different FEBS country.